microsoft/genaiscript/README.md

-# GPTools - GenAI Scripting
+# GenAIScript - GenAI Scripting

-GPTools (formerly CoArch) allows teams, including non-developers, to create and use GenAI-enhanced scripts.
-GPTools uses LLMs to enable a new kind of scripting that combines traditional code and natural language.
+GenAIScript (formerly GenAIScript, CoArch) allows teams, including non-developers, to create and use GenAI-enhanced scripts.
+GenAIScript uses LLMs to enable a new kind of scripting that combines traditional code and natural language.

 ```js
 gptool({ title: "Code XRay" })